tdenmon/dune-combat-app/README.md

 The app is running on Scaleway's Serverless platform.
 It requires manual deployments when new changes are pushed up, because I'm too lazy to automate that.

-The app is available at `dune.zeroethangel.space`.
+The app is available at https://dune.zeroethangel.space.
 The DNS is configured manually on DigitalOcean under my `zeroethangel.space` domain.

 ## Docker Setup
 ```